ECTS

 Program

-The PAN program in the Life Sciences bachelor's degree (L2 and L3) is divided into 4 semesters, each comprising teaching units (UEs) validated by ECTS credits.
-It follows on from the L1 Science de la Vie Santé Environnement (SVSE).
-Throughout the three-year degree, there are numerous gateways to other degree courses and other curricula (IUT, BTS, CPGE, engineering schools).
+The PAN program for the Bachelor's degree in Life Sciences (L2 and L3) is spread over four semesters, each comprising teaching units (UEs) validated by ECTS credits.
+It follows on from the L1 Life Sciences, Health and Environment (SVSE) program.
+Throughout the three years of the bachelor's degree, there are numerous pathways to other bachelor's degree programs and other courses (IUT, BTS, CPGE, engineering schools).

-The list of Teaching Units can be found on the Faculty of Science website
+The list of Teaching Units can be found on the Faculty of Sciences website

-It is also possible to take an additional UE (with a maximum of 34 ECTS per semester).
+It is also possible to take an additional Teaching Unit (with a maximum of 34 ECTS per semester).

 4 creditsOlfactory and Gustatory Physiology